JeffreyGaydos/te-custom-mods/README.md

 ## Build Process
 The automated build process is still a work in progress.
 This process will run the following steps automatically:
-- Minimizes version numbers: for any js or css scripts that were changed, the version in the build should be 1 minor version above those in production
+- **Minimizes version numbers**: for any js or css scripts that were changed, the version in the build should be 1 minor version above those in production
-- Removes references to localhost: for certain scripts, it is necessary to specify absolute paths when working locally.
+- **Removes references to localhost**: for certain scripts, it is necessary to specify absolute paths when working locally.
 All references to these absolute paths are changed to relative paths on build
-- Zips all necessary files: Only the scripts and images are part of the actual wordpress plugin.
-Other files are for local development and documentation only.
+- **Zips all necessary files**: This creates a zip that is "WordPress-ready".
+Only the scripts and images are part of the actual wordpress plugin, other files are for local development and documentation only.
-- Creates a github release: After merging a pull request, will run the automated build process steps listed above and create a sparse release with a proper tag version
+- **Creates a github release**: After merging a pull request, will run the automated build process steps listed above and create a sparse release with a proper tag version